 Flying Blue Promo Rewards Key Details

-- Tickets must be booked through either the Air France or KLM websites.
+- Members must book award tickets through either the Air France or KLM websites

 Flying Blue Transfer Partners

-If you are short on miles, Flying Blue has an expansive network of partnerships.
-Flying Blue is one of the few frequent flyer programs that is a transfer partner of all major transferable points programs:
+If you are short on miles, Flying Blue is a transfer partner of all major transferable points programs:

 Our Take